Frequently Asked Questions

 • The Bridge Authority will need to determine a long-term financial strategy for the operations, maintenance and replacement of the bridge, as well as debt repayment.
 This strategy will determine future tolls, and the public will have a chance to provide feedback on this strategy as it is developed.

-• Tolls will be set in 2029 after financing is complete and another traffic and revenue study is conducted.
+• Tolls will be set in 2029 after financing is complete and another traffic and revenue study is completed.

 • Not until the new bridge opens.
-However, after July 1, 2026, all revenue will go to maintaining the existing bridge or building the new bridge.
+However, after July 1, 2026, all toll revenue will go to maintaining the existing bridge or building the new bridge; it will not be used for non-bridge purposes.

 • The bridge authority has not yet made a decision on this.